theseanything/civilservicelgbt.github.io/_posts/2019-04-29-register-pride-in-london-deadline.md

 ---
 layout: news
-title: Last chance to register for the Civil Service at Pride in London 2019
+title: "[Update: Registrations now closed] Last chance to register for the Civil Service at Pride in London 2019"
 author: Civil Service LGBT+ Network
 excerpt: >-
   As there are limited places in the parade, we're holding a lottery to attend.
 The deadline to enter the lottery 14 May 2019.